 Once selected, now you begin the sealing.

 One common scenario is applying sealer to newly installed pavers.
-You have already determined the porosity of the pavers using your newly acquired Paver Whisperer Step 1.
+You have already determined the porosity of the pavers using your newly acquired Paver Whisperer skills from Step 1.
 You are now ready to apply the first coat of sealer.
 Whether your pavers are porous or dense, the first step in the process is the same.

 Apply the first coat of your selected Black Diamond Coating product to the surface.
 The proper application is to completely cover the surface of the paver without any pooling of the product.
 The surface should be completely white without "flooding" it on, observing the coverage rates by product.
 We recommend spraying the sealer on for easier installation and less risk of getting lines, which tend to occur when rolling sealer on.
 Any product puddles should be back-rolled with the appropriate nap roller, even if you are spraying the sealer on the surface.